ETCLabs/sACN/docs/pages/using_merge_receiver.md

 ## Receiving sACN Data

-The merged data callback is called whenever there are new merge results for the universe being listened to.
+The merged data callback is called whenever there are new merge results for the universe being listened to, pending the sampling period.
+The sampling period occurs when a receiver starts listening on a new universe or a new set of interfaces.
+Universe data is merged as it comes in during this period, but the notification of this data doesn't occur until after the sampling period ends.
+This removes flicker as various sources in the network are discovered.

 This callback will be called in multiple ways:

-1. When a new non-preview data packet or per-address priority packet is received from the sACN Receiver module, it is immediately and synchronously passed to the DMX Merger, after which the merged result is immediately and synchronously passed to this callback.
-Note that this includes the data received from the SacnSourcesFoundCallback().
+1. When a new non-preview data packet or per-address priority packet is received from the sACN Receiver module, it is immediately and synchronously passed to the DMX Merger.
+If the sampling period has not ended, the merged result is not passed to this callback until the sampling period ends.
+Otherwise, it is immediately and synchronously passed to this callback.

-2. When a sACN source is no longer sending non-preview data or per-address priority packets, the lost source callback from the sACN Receiver module will be passed to the merger, after which the merged result is immediately and synchronously passed to this callback.
+2. When a sACN source is no longer sending non-preview data or per-address priority packets, the lost source callback from the sACN Receiver module will be passed to the merger, after which the merged result is passed to this callback pending the sampling period.

 Please note that per-address priority is an ETC-specific sACN extension, and is disabled if the library is compiled with #SACN_ETC_PRIORITY_EXTENSION set to 0 (in which case per-address priority packets received have no effect).

+The merger will prioritize sources with the highest per-address priority (or universe priority if the source doesn't provide per-address priorities).
+If two sources have the same highest priority, the one with the highest NULL start code level wins (HTP).

+There is a key distinction in how the merger interprets the lowest priority.
+The lowest universe priority is 0, but the lowest per-address priority is 1.
+This is because a per-address priority of 0 indicates that the source is not sending any levels to the corresponding slot.
+Therefore, if source A has a universe priority of 0 and a level of 10, and source B has a per-address priority of 0 and a level of 50, source A will still win despite having a lower level.
+This is because per-address priority 0 indicates that there is no level at this slot at all, whereas universe priority 0 simply indicates the lowest priority.
+If source B had a per-address priority of 1, then source B would win no matter what the levels were.

+Also keep in mind that if less than 512 per-address priorities are received, then the remaining slots will be treated as if they had a per-address priority of 0.

 This callback should be processed quickly, since it will interfere with the receipt and processing of other sACN packets on the universe.